 We published our interim findings in November 2015, then reviewed feedback from stakeholders including industry and consumer groups.

-We have now published our final findings which include that in most of the market, competition is working fairly well for consumers.
+In July 2016 we published our final findings which include that in most of the market, competition is working fairly well for consumers.

 Our final findings show:

 In our final findings report we outline the package of remedies we are taking forward to address our concerns with the credit card market.

 In April 2017, we published a consultation paper on measures to address persistent credit card debt and require credit card firms to use their data to identify customers at risk of financial difficulties.
 We also set out details of an industry voluntary agreement to give customers more control over credit limit increases.